cyberdime-dev/humble-notes/README.md

 - **Authentication Required** - All operations require valid user session
 - **Data Isolation** - Users can only access their own notes
 - **Server-side Validation** - Firestore security rules enforce access control
-- **No Sensitive Data in Code** - All secrets use environment variables

 ## 🤝 Contributing